 What do you think?
-Do the sun and health go hand in hand or are the experts telling you to stay out of the sun right?
-Is there a happy medium?
+Do the sun and health go hand in hand?
+Or are the experts who tell you to stay out of the sun correct?
+Can you get too much or too little sunshine?

 The relationship between the healing sun and healthy living seems to be hardwired into humans and animals alike.
 Plants and animals rely on sunlight for food, warmth and light.
 It tells us when to wake and when to sleep, for the night or for the season.